 The Illinois winters can be brutal impacting both visibility and the ability to stay on the road in whiteout conditions.
 Black ice, snowdrifts and blinding winds can impair the driver’s ability to steer their vehicle.
 Practicing safe driving tips suitable for the snow and ice can help prevent a catastrophic accident as the winter storms roll through.
+In this post, we’ll provide some helpful tips for driving in snow to help you stay safe this winter.
+If you sustained an injury in a car accident, please call our Chicago personal injury lawyers at 312-321-1111 to schedule your free consultation.

 The National Highway Traffic Safety Administration wants drivers to service their vehicles before hitting the road.
 Have routine maintenance or a tune-up done before the first snowflakes fall.
 Understanding how the vehicle drives are crucial when driving in bad weather such as snow or ice.